LordAshes/VirtualTable3D/README.md

 and corresponding roll options.
 To be able to use this benefit, ensure that the name provided matches the (case sensitive) file name of a character sheet in the /resources/sheets folder.

+#Change Log:
+2021.04.21:
+- Added support for rolling with advantage, normal and disadvantage.
+- Added radio input selection for advantage (Adv), normal (Nor), or disadvantage (Dis).
+- Based on the radio input selection the roll's Nor() is change to Adv(), Nor() or Dis().